19bufordcarl/CarlRPG/Myth & Shadow/Items/Material Properties/Mythril Property.md

 *Lore:*
 *Mythril metal is of the highest quality, light as cloth and tough as dragon hide.
-It is more capable of holding magical enchantments.*
+It can hold the strongest magical enchantments.*

 *It is worth ten times its weight in gold; a suit of Mythril armor is worth more than small kingdoms.*
 > *"'What?' cried Gimli, started out his silence.
 'A corslet of Moria-silver?
 That was a kingly gift!"*